Dateline: Manama, Bahrain

 United Arab Emirates

-According to the Index of Economic Freedom, the United Arab Emirates is the 10th-freest economy in the world thanks to its openness to trade and low taxes.
+According to the Index of Economic Freedom, the United Arab Emirates is the 24th-freest economy in the world, and 1st in the Middle East/North Africa region, thanks to its openness to trade and low taxes.

 Like most of its neighbors, the UAE earns plenty of money from oil exports, so residents can live there tax-free.